EtainUpton/Etain-s-Project-2018---52167---Programming-and-Scripting/README.md

 ![Screenshot of how the data set looked originally when downloaded](Fisher'sIrisDataSet-SeparatedByCommasAlone.jpg)

 We can see from this snippet that there is no clear separation between each measurement, merely a comma between each of the different measurements.
 This is not visually appealing to an audience – it is difficult for the human eye to distinguish each individual measurement as they are so closely bunched together.
 When the code I have written in [Python]( https://www.python.org/) is run, the various measurements are separated based on which of the 5 attributes they represent (i.e. Petal Length, Petal Width, Sepal Length, Sepal Width or Class), as opposed to being separated by commas alone.
-This makes the separation of each individual measurements clearer and easier to read and absorb for the viewer.
+This makes the separation of each individual measurement clearer and easier to read and absorb for the viewer.
 This is visible in my below screenshot.

 ## Steps I took to generate the result:
 I created a new file in my ‘Data’ folder in Visual Studio Code named ‘irisproject.csv’.
-I pasted Fisher’s Iris data set (which I obtained from UCI Machine Learning Repository – Iris Data Set – Data Folder) in here from the browser, and saved.
+I pasted Fisher’s Iris data set (which I obtained from [UCI Machine Learning Repository – Iris Data Set – Data Folder](http://archive.ics.uci.edu/ml/datasets/Iris) in here from the browser, and saved.

 ![Screenshot of the new file I created in my Data folder in VS Code 'irisproject.csv'](irisproject.jpg)